tananobo/2022_hash_code/README.md

 - 2022/2/25 7,402 points / 5075th (Thanks, Takahira-san!)
 - 2022/3/10 branch: tananobo = 1,639,241 points

-## explaination about tananobo branch
+## explanation about tananobo branch

 ### how to use?
 ```